 Recioto di Soave is a sweet straw wine made from the grape varieties used in Soave Superiore and produced in the same area.

-Its name comes from the word “recia,” meaning “ear” in the local dialect.
+Its name comes from “recia,” meaning “ear” in the local dialect.
 The “ears” of the bunch are its “wings,” in other words, the upper, sparser part of the cluster, in which grapes better mature in the sun.
-Manual pdf

-As it happens with Soave Superiore DOCG, Recioto di Soave DOCG can also be marketed only after September the 1st of the year after its harvest.
+As with Soave Superiore DOCG, Recioto di Soave DOCG can also be marketed only after September, the 1st of the year after harvest.

 Is Soave Classico a Sommelier Wine?

-This wine has been derided as lower quality and high-volume wine in the past.
-While that reputation still mars its acceptance in the finer restaurants, the wine itself can be phenomenal.
-Manual pdf Manual pdf Some producers offer amphora-aged bottles, and other winemaking purists make biodynamic single-vineyard offerings.
-Despite its former lousy reputation, Soave Classico is making a comeback with Master Sommeliers and others.
+This wine has been derided as lower quality and high-volume wine.
+While that reputation still mars its acceptance in the finer restaurants, the wine can be phenomenal.
+Some producers offer amphora-aged bottles, and other winemaking purists make biodynamic single-vineyard offerings.
+Despite its former lousy reputation, Soave Classico is returning with Master Sommeliers and others.
 Come back and read more of our Italian Wine Basics series.